Trump National Doral Miami: Lawsuits and legal controversies

 Trump "has been the target of dozens of liens" from contractors who worked on the renovation project.
 On May 20, 2016, a Miami-Dade County Circuit Court judge ordered Trump National Doral Miami to be foreclosed and sold on June 28 unless the Trump Organization paid $32,800 to a Miami paint supply company.

 A 6 ft high portrait of Donald Trump painted by Miami Beach-based artist Havi Schanz, which became controversial when it was reported to be purchased for $10,000 with funds from the non-profit Trump Foundation, hangs on the wall in the resort's Champions Bar & Grill.

 Since Trump purchased the resort in 2012, he has challenged the local property tax assessments every year.
 In filings with the Federal Election Commission, Trump has consistently claimed high property values for his golf courses; in tax proceedings, however, Trump has generally claimed substantially lower values.
 In August 2016, Doral Councilwoman Sandra Ruiz challenged the tax assessment for the Doral resort, saying that it was too low and did not account for renovations that increased the value.

-In 2017, the resort settled a lawsuit from a guest whose back, face, and arms were bitten by bed bugs.

-In October 2019, amidst the impeachment inquiry against Donald Trump, the White House announced that the Doral will host the upcoming 46th G7 summit.
-Trump suggested that the resort would host the event "at cost" or perhaps at no cost to American taxpayer.
+In October 2019, amidst the impeachment inquiry against Donald Trump, the White House announced that the Doral would host the upcoming 46th G7 summit.
+Trump suggested that the resort would host the event "at cost" or perhaps at no cost to the American taxpayer.
 The move prompted renewed criticism that Trump was self-dealing in violation of the Foreign Emoluments Clause of the United States Constitution.
 House Judiciary Committee chairman Jerry Nadler called the selection of Doral "among the most brazen examples yet of the President's corruption."
 Lack of support from Trump's Republican allies who had grown weary of defending him led Trump to abandon his plans within days of the announcement.
 This was notable as it was a rare crack in the wall of Trump's Republican support.

 Golf courses and tournaments

-Trump National Doral Miami features four championship golf courses:
+Trump National Doral, Miami features four championship golf courses: